Whether you’re a million-dollar seller or just starting out, you may not know that your Amazon image ratio could be working against you.

 - Main Amazon images must be on a pure white background

-Amazon’s preferences exist as guidelines, but that doesn’t mean they are not the most optimized specs for main images.
+Amazon’s technical requirements exist as guidelines, but that doesn’t mean they are not the most optimized specs for main images.
 In the next section, we’ll reveal the best practices we’ve discovered for our clients.

-Best Image Ratio for Main Amazon Images – Mobile
+The Best Image Size for Main Amazon Images – Mobile

 During our research with uploading hundreds of thousands of main images for our clients, we’ve found that the best Amazon image ratio for product photos in all product categories is 1:1.5, specifically 2000 px by 2500 px.